 Potential for synergy with renewable energy power generation

 Hydrogen production via electrolysis may offer opportunities for synergy with dynamic and intermittent power generation, which is characteristic of some renewable energy technologies.
 For example, though the cost of wind power has continued to drop, the inherent variability of wind is an impediment to the effective use of wind power.
 Hydrogen fuel and electric power generation could be integrated at a wind farm, allowing flexibility to shift production to best match resource availability with system operational needs and market factors.
 Also, in times of excess electricity production from wind farms, instead of curtailing the electricity as is commonly done, it is possible to use this excess electricity to produce hydrogen through electrolysis.

 It is important to note...

 - Today's grid electricity is not the ideal source of electricity for electrolysis because most of the electricity is generated using technologies that result in greenhouse gas emissions and are energy intensive.
 Electricity generation using renewable or nuclear energy technologies, either separate from the grid, or as a growing portion of the grid mix, is a possible option to overcome these limitations for hydrogen production via electrolysis.

-- Reducing the capital cost of the electrolyzer unit and the balance of the system, and improving energy efficiency for converting electricity to hydrogen.
+- Reducing the capital cost of the electrolyzer unit and the balance of the system.